share020/dl/assignments/README.md

 - **HW1: Implement and train a neural network from scratch in Python for the MNIST dataset (no PyTorch).** Due September 7 at 5:00 PM.
     - The neural network should be trained on the Training Set using stochastic gradient descent.
 It should achieve 97-98% accuracy on the Test Set.
 For full credit, submit via Compass (1) the code and (2) a paragraph (in a PDF document) which states the Test Accuracy and briefly describes the implementation.
 - **HW2: Implement and train a convolution neural network from scratch in Python for the MNIST dataset (no PyTorch).** Due September 14 at 5:00 PM.
-    - The convolution network should have a single hidden layer with multiple channels.
+    - You should write your own code for convolutions (e.g., do not use SciPy's convolution function).
+The convolution network should have a single hidden layer with multiple channels.
+It should achieve at least 94% accuracy on the Test Set.
+For full credit, submit via Compass (1) the code and (2) a paragraph (in a PDF document) which states the Test Accuracy and briefly describes the implementation.
+Due September 14 at 5:00 PM.
-- **HW3: Implement a deep convolution network with PyTorch for MNIST and CIFAR10.** Due September 21.
+- **HW3: Implement a deep convolution network with PyTorch for MNIST and CIFAR10.** Due September 21 at 5:00 PM.
+    - The convolution network should use (A) dropout, (B) trained with RMSprop or ADAM, and (C) data augmentation.
+For 10% extra credit, compare dropout test accuracy (i) using the heuristic prediction rule and (ii) Monte Carlo simulation.
+Submit via Compass (1) the code and (2) a paragraph (in a PDF document) which reports the results and briefly describes the implementation.
+Due September 21.
 - **HW4: Implement a deep residual neural network for CIFAR100.
 Use data augmentation techniques and dropout.** Due September 28.
 - **HW5: Natural Language Processing I.** Due October 5.
 - **HW6: Natural Language Processing II.** Due October 12.